Designing virtual simulations for pharmacy education

 In March 2024, over 40 students who completed the modules expressed interest in participating in an experiential learning event hosted by UofT.

-The online modules inspired high school students to explore pharmacy further through an immersive in-person experience.
+The online modules inspired a group of students to explore further through an immersive in-person experience at UofT.
 Students engaged in hands-on lab activities and practiced clinical decision-making in patient simulations.

 The team invited me back to design and develop an second set of simulations using a similar approach.